 Dissertations are supervised with a number of meetings between student and supervisor.
 Guidance on the selection of topics and an appropriate supervisor will be given through a series of dissertation Workshops.
 Dissertation lengths range between 12,000- 15,000 words, depending on the nature of the research.
 This would then achieve A5 and A6.

-\rightarrow 1/3 of the total grade (60 credits) is awarded to the MSc-dissertation while 2/3 of the grades will come from written examinations on course units.
+$\rightarrow$ 1/3 of the total grade (60 credits) is awarded to the MSc-dissertation while 2/3 of the grades will come from written examinations on course units. come nom written examinations on course units.

 B. Intellectual Skills